akc834008/backend-project1/readme.md

-# chai aur backend
+# backend development project

-this is a video series on chai and backend with javascript and backend development
+this is a project on backend development using node.js express mongo db through mongoose